 has developed a wide array of approaches to working in the field of restorative relationships.
 She obtained a Bachelors Degree in community and human services (rehabilitation counselling) and The American certificate in horticulture therapy.
-She attended the North American yearlong Nonviolent Communication (NVC) Leadership Programme, and has trained extensively in conflict resolution, restorative circles, wilderness therapy, and mindfulness.
-Toni is an AMINZ associate Family Dispute Resolution Provider (FDR).
+She attended the North American yearlong Nonviolent Communication (NVC) Leadership Programme, and has trained extensively in conflict resolution, restorative circles, wilderness therapy, Hakomi for couples, and mindfulness.
+Toni is an AMINZ associate Family Dispute Resolution Provider (FDR) and in 2017 completed the year long Te reo Maori level Two through Te Wananga o Aotearoa.

 Her approach towards supporting healthy relationships is from the perspective that all of our actions are attempts to meet needs (though some strategies are more effective and less harmful than others).
 That by understanding our own and other's motivating needs, we are able to come to a place of meeting that is "beyond the field of right or wrong," as quoted from Rumi.
 It is from this place that we listen and seek to understand each other's humanity.
 It is from this place that our hearts can open and we discover other strategies that are more likely to satisfy everyone involved.